Why knowing your values is so important

 Her desire for good service was not being delivered, but my client could see how not making her values conscious resulted in a lack of clarity on her part and an emotional reaction when she didn’t get what she wanted.
 The whole situation had left her stressed and unhappy.

-My client made the decision to speak with the team to share her values, and explain how living these is important to the organisation, in particular, the organisation’s reputation for good service.
+My client made the decision to speak with the team to share her values, and explain how living these is important to her, the organisation, and in particular, the organisation’s reputation for good service.
 She also shared her expectations for future projects, identifying boundaries, and holding the team accountable for the projects they were involved in, something she hadn’t done before.

 She reflected how knowing more about herself, especially her values, would help direct future decisions about which projects to involve herself in, and help her respond to situations and interact with team members in a more positive way.